-This blog series breaks down the key insights from our newest white paper: We Need to Help Every Family Help Every Child Exercise Their Brain.
+This blog series helps explain some of the key insights from our newest white paper: We Need to Help Every Family Help Every Child Exercise Their Brain.
 In it, we discuss our future as a nation based on the experiences that are happening right now for all of the children who are being born today.

 Key Points

-• The major learning gaps that we see in too many of our schools create a major part of our future trajectory as a nation.
+• The major learning gaps that we see in too many of our schools create a major part of our future trajectory as a nation and we're getting worse in almost every district because all of the kids in those districts aren't getting those interactions when they can do wonderful things for every child, and when they are easy to do and a joy for each parent and child.

-• The impactof the first weeks, months, and years of life are extremely important for us all to understand.
+• The impact of the first weeks, months, and years of life are extremely important for us all to understand, because they only happen for each child once — and we, as a nation, are now failing every child.

 Why This Matters